Rinkumoni-kLita/RecipeBlog-MongoDB-Node.js/README.md

-# Recipe Blog - Using Node.js and MongoDB
+# Recipe Blog - Using Node.js + MongoDB + CICD Pipeline AWS EC2
 ## Create .env file
 Create a .env file to store your MongoDB database credentials Example only (copy the full connection string from MongoDB):